antonfirsov/docs/2019/12-Dec/DataFrame/DataFramePreview.md

 ![ColumnIndexers](ColumnIndexers.PNG)

 One caveat to keep in mind here is the data type of the value passed in to the indexers.
 We passed in the right data types to the column indexers in our sample: an integer value of `100` to `ints[1]` and a string `"Foo!"` to `string[1]`.
 If the data types don't match, an exception will be thrown.
 For cases where the type of data in the columns is not obvious, there is a handy `DataType` property defined on each column.
+The `Info` method displays the `DataType` and `Length` properties of each column:

 ![DataType](DataType.PNG)